-USAID is working to build the capacity of local governments to deliver water services to their constituents, working with farmers to better manage irrigation water through the creation of water users associations, and working with families to improve sanitation and hygiene behaviors to slow the spread of water-borne diseases.
+USAID helps the local government deliver water services to its constituents, works with farmers to better manage irrigation water through water user associations, and teaches families how to improve sanitation and hygiene behavior to keep themselves healthy.

-- USAID established 56 community-level water users’ associations, to improve community control, management, and investment in farm irrigation.
+USAID established 56 community-level water user associations, to improve community control, management, and investment in farm irrigation.
 Improved water availability has enabled farmers to double their income and has benefited over 200,000 people.

-- USAID provided support to the Tajik weather and water forecasting agency to better predict the amount of water available for irrigation each year, which enables the operators to release the optimum amount of water and reserve the rest for generating electricity.
+USAID supported the Tajik weather and water forecasting agency to better predict the amount of water available for irrigation each year, enabling operators to release the right amount of water and reserve the rest for generating electricity.